theproadam/renderX/README.md

 ```c#
   renderX renderProcessor = new renderX(displayWidth, displayHeight, fov);
   ```
+  It is also recommended to enable double buffering to prevent screen flicker!
 ## Copying objectX data To Memory:
 renderX Also includes a importer which allows you to import 3D objects.
 ```c#